 The bill amends Minnesota Statutes 2024, section 626.19, subdivision 3, to expand the authorized uses of unmanned aerial vehicles (UAVs) by law enforcement agencies.
-The new provisions allow UAVs to be used for documenting evidence at imminent risk of destruction, assisting in the lawful pursuit of suspects fleeing from law enforcement, and facilitating the active search for missing persons at risk of death or bodily harm.
-Additionally, the bill includes provisions for UAV use in emergency situations, operational planning, and recovery operations following disasters.
+The new provisions allow UAVs to be used for documenting evidence at imminent risk of destruction, assisting in the lawful pursuit of suspects fleeing from law enforcement, and facilitating active searches for missing persons at risk of death or bodily harm.
+Additionally, the bill includes provisions for using UAVs for operational planning, rescue, and recovery operations in disaster situations, as well as for training and public relations purposes with written consent from occupants of private areas.

 Statutes affected: